Fudenberg-Research-Group/akitaV2-analyses/README.md

-# Repository Name
+# akitaX1-analyses

-This repository houses various components essential for data analysis and experimentation.
+This repository houses various components essential for data analysis and experimentation with the Akita model.

 ## Directories: